spokestack/spokestack.io/content/docs/React Native/cookbook.md

   }
 })

-Spokestack.start() // start speech pipeline. can only start after initialize is called. begins listening for the configured wakeword.
+// Only call start after initialize is called.
+// Begins listening for the configured wakeword.
+Spokestack.start()
 ```

 ### Cancel ASR (before the timeout is reached)